Auburn/FastNoiseSIMD/README.md

 #FastNoise SIMD Preview

 I have written a compact testing application for all the features included in FastNoiseSIMD with a visual representation.
 I use this for development purposes and testing noise settings used in terrain generation.
+The fastest supported instruction set is also reported.

 Download links can be found in the [Releases Section](https://github.com/Auburns/FastNoiseSIMD/releases).